Recovery in a Serene and Welcoming Mountain Setting

 About the Facility

 Mountain Springs Recovery flanks the eastern edges of the Rocky Mountains.
-Located in the center of Colorado, the 100-bed facility provides multiple levels of addiction treatment, from detox to therapy to preparing an aftercare plan.
+Located in the center of Colorado, the facility provides multiple levels of addiction treatment, from detox to therapy to preparing an aftercare plan.

 Clients will have Mountain’s expert guidance every step of the way.
 Even though it provides skilled medical care for all levels of addiction recovery, Mountain Springs feels far from clinical, with its resort-like feel.
 There is no blackout period, and patients can keep connected with employers and loved ones so long as they stick to their therapy schedules.

 About the Staff

 Mountain Springs has medical professionals on-site who see patients on a one-on-one basis.
 Group facilitators oversee group therapy sessions.
 Each patient also is assigned a case manager, who will work with the client to shape their recovery plan, both on-site and after checkout.

 A recovery advocate also works to bridge the gap between patients and staff, to facilitate communication and ensure patients’ needs and concerns are addressed.
 All staff receive continuing education on a monthly and annual basis to better help patients recover from substance abuse.